Scholarly article citations should include the following information:

 stereotype maintenane: The role of encoding and goals.
 Journal of Personality

-List the first six authors.
-Insert an ellipses (...) after the name of the sixth author followed by the name of the last author listed.
+List the first nineteen authors.
+Insert an ellipses (...) after the name of the nineteenth author followed by the name of the last author listed.

 Scholarly Article Accessed Online